FirstBlood12/RedPetyaOpenSSL/README.md

 # How It Works?

-This RedPetyaOpenSSL project works exactly as original Red Petya It uses OpenSSL library for public key cryptography.
+This RedPetyaOpenSSL project works exactly as original Red Petya, It uses OpenSSL library for public key cryptography.

 # How Red Petya Infects MBR Disk?